bastiennNB/Pair_ReID/README.md

-# Comparative analysis for Pair Re-ID
+# A Comparative analysis for Pair Re-ID

 Code repository relating to master thesis "A Comparative analysis of re-ID models for matching pairs of Identities" by Nathan Bastien from EPL 2020 MAP promotion (inchallah).

 ## Problem definition and objective of the models

-- Pair Re-ID question: Is this pair of images from the same identity ?
+- Pair Re-ID question: Is this pair of images, each containing a person, from the same identity ?
-- Objective of the models: The model learns a feature space where pairs ofembeddings of the same identity are separated by a small distance, and where pairs ofembeddings of different identities have a big distance between them.
+- Objective of the models: The model learns a feature space where pairs of embeddings of the same identity are separated by a smaller distance than pairs of embeddings of different identities.

 ## Models

-Trains 5 models for Pair Re_ID:
+Trains 5 models for Pair Re-ID:
 - CL: classification supervision
 - ML: metric learning supervision
 - CL2ML: adds a metric learning supervised model on top of the CL CNN.
 2 versions of this models: